aiven/devportal/docs/products/clickhouse/index.rst

 * Follow :doc:`a guide to add a sample dataset <sample-dataset>` to your service.

-* Find out :doc:`how to use the web-based query editor <howto/use-query-editor>`, that comes as part of the Aiven for ClickHouse service.
+* Find out :doc:`how to use the web-based query editor <howto/use-query-editor>`, that comes as part of the ClickHouse service.